ArshiaRx/ArshiaRx/README.md

 Hello There 👋🏻

 My name is Arshia Rahim and I am Computer Engineering Student based in GTA 🏠.
 I enjoy learning new languages and exploring what I can do with my knowledge 🧠.
-I'm currently on Software & Hardware Projects in my free time which Im going to be sharing
+I'm currently on Software & Hardware Projects in my free time which Im going to be sharing it here.
+These projects are a combination of indisual and group projectscitnsion.

-it here.

-Computer Engineer/Science Student
+Computer Engineer/Science StudentIm current
 ---------------------------------

 ![image](https://www.emojibase.com/resources/img/emojis/apple/1f1e8-1f1e6.png)